Vicky the Viking: TV remake

 A modern television 'remake' is entitled Vic the Viking.

 Film adaptations

+On March 24, 1978, a feature-length film edited from episodes of the animated series was released in West Germany.

 German director Michael "Bully" Herbig filmed a live action adaptation of the series called Wickie The Mighty Viking (aka "Wickie und die starken Männer").
 It was produced by Christian Becker of Rat Pack Filmproduktion for a 2009 release.

 Vicky is portrayed by Jonas Hämmerle.
 Günther Kaufmann portrays Sven, the antagonist of the Vikings.
 The Vikings of Flake are portrayed by Jörg Moukkadam (Faxe), Mike Maas (Gorm), Christian Koch (Snorre), Nic Romm (Tjure), Patrick Reichel (Ulme) and Olaf Krätke (Urobe).

 The film premiered on 9 September 2009, in Munich.
 On its opening weekend, it grossed approximately $5,595,895.
 On 3 October, during a show of Wetten, dass..?, Herbig was presented with the Goldene Leinwand award for the film's viewership of three million within its first 18 weeks.
 The film sold nearly 5 million tickets in Germany, for a total gross revenue of approximately $40,582,384.